 3. Get A Sak Yant Tattoo – The best souvenir from Thailand is a Sak Yant tattoo.
 The tattoos are done by monks with metal rods and freehand.
 We each have one and they are our favorite tattoos.
 The tattoos are said to be magical and bless you in areas you need protection.

-Make sure to check out our complete list of things to do Thailand!
+Make sure to check out our complete list of things to do in Thailand!

 What To Eat In Thailand

-Pad See Eww: Is a Thai fried noodle dish with really fresh thick rice noodles with eggs, Chinese broccoli, soy sauce, and chicken or pork if you wish.
+Pad See Eww: This is a Thai fried noodle dish with really fresh thick rice noodles with eggs, Chinese broccoli, soy sauce, and chicken or pork if you wish.
 This is typically served at restaurants and not street food stalls.

 There are plenty of Western dishes available everywhere.
 There is no shortage of McDonald’s and Starbucks.
 If Thai food isn’t your thing you can get a pizza or burger in any city, but you really need to try authentic Thai food at least a few times – even if you don’t care for it at home.